There are many reasons why people cloth diaper. Some of

 extra steps required.

-I also recommend having at least 2 wool covers.
+We also recommend having at least two wool covers.
 Wool let's air circulate

 and because of this it keeps baby's skin from getting too warm.
 Wool is